L-Storm/dissertation-project/_posts/2024-08-12-RL-Pendulum-Control.md

   <source src="{{ '/assets/videos/episode_172-balence.mp4' | relative_url }}" type="video/mp4">
   Your browser does not support the video tag.
 </video>
-Finally, in this video and the next, we have a controller that can balance the pendulum in a specific position.
+Finally, in this video at 172 and the next (at episode 240), we have a controller that can balance the pendulum in a specific position.
 It's been able to extract all this controlling behavior from its reward function.
+Further improvement wasn't observed after this.

 <video width="420" height="315" controls>
   <source src="{{ '/assets/videos/episode_170-fin.mp4' | relative_url }}" type="video/mp4">
   Your browser does not support the video tag.
 </video>